Registrar's Rx

 This course explores telehealth technologies and application to nursing practice.
 Focus is placed on translating telehealth technologies into practice through learning and utilizing real time video conferencing, home monitoring technologies, and store and forward technologies.
 Credentialing, reimbursement, regulatory, and policy issues related to implementation are emphasized.

-GNUR 5230: Ethical and Legal Issues in Healthcare – 3 credits
+GNUR 5230: Ethics and Clinical Practice – 3 credits

 GNUR 5390: Introduction to the U.S. Health Care System